mogulaganisaikumar/project/submission/README.md

-# Space ERC 721A NFT Collection bridge from Etherium Goerli to Polygon Mumbai network
+# NFT Collection bridge from Etherium Goerli to Polygon Mumbai network

 This repository contains a Solidity smart contract for Space NFTs (Non-Fungible Tokens).
 The contract is built using the ERC721 standard and extends the functionality with ERC721A, which supports batch minting.
 ### Requirements